 Download the following materials to help you get ideas or plan these activities:

-Supporting a smoke-free environment in the workplace is important.
 One way to create a supportive environment is through the use of organizational policies that support employees in making healthy living choices.
 The Support module has tips on how to develop a smoke-free workplace policy, view a sample policy, and access other ideas on how to support a smoke-free workplace.

-Download Support Resources
+Download Support Resources:

 - Ideas and Suggestions for Creating a Supportive Workplace for Quitting Smoking